 This guide is provided by our sponsor: Kieri Solutions, a C3PAO candidate in Maryland USA.

-If your company needs a Gap Analysis for CMMC you may want to reach out to them!
+If your company needs advice, training, or gap assessment for CMMC you may want to reach out to them!

 CMMC terms used in this guide